So, you’re in that place where you want to start a family. Now, it’s time to get your partner on side.

 Think it’s time to bring up the subject?
 Keep things relaxed.

 ‘Make dinner and have some quality time,’ says Claire.
-‘Starting a chat about something important like this when he has one eye on Wednesday night football is unlikely to go the way you want.’
+‘Starting a chat about something important like this when they've just finished a stressful day at work is unlikely to go the way you want.’

 Be open when you talk

-Instead of opening with the classic “We need to talk” (who doesn’t get nervous hearing that?), try something like “In an ideal world, I’d quite like having a baby to be the next step we take together,” and then ask him what he thinks and how he sees your next move as a couple.
+Instead of opening with the classic “We need to talk” (who doesn’t get nervous hearing that?), try something like “In an ideal world, I’d quite like having a baby to be the next step we take together,” and then ask them what they think and how they see your next move as a couple.

-‘Try to be open and keep your reaction measured, so he doesn’t feel pressured and the chat can be honest,’ says Claire.
+‘Try to be open and keep your reaction measured, so they don’t feel pressured and the chat can be honest,’ says Claire.

 Set a time for the next chat

-If he agrees, great.
-But, if he’d rather wait a while, agree on a time for your next chat about it.
+If they agree, great.
+But, if they’d rather wait a while, or want some time to think about it, agree on a time for your next chat about it.

-‘Reassure him that you’re happy to give him space to think, but that sorting a time to catch up about how you’re feeling in a few months’ time will help you relax because you know it won’t be forgotten about,’ says Claire.
+‘Reassure them that you’re happy to give them space to think, but that sorting a time to catch up about how you’re feeling in a few months’ time will help you relax because you know it won’t be forgotten about,’ says Claire.

-If he’s panicked when you’ve raised the subject, reassure him that you don’t want to put pressure on him but thought it was best to bring it up rather than leave it unsaid.
+If they've panicked when you’ve raised the subject, reassure them that you don’t want to put pressure on them but thought it was best to bring it up rather than leave it unsaid.

-Give him some time to calm down and then ask him to be honest with you about where he stands.
+Give them some time to calm down and then ask them to be honest with you about where they stand.

-Perhaps he just needs a bit more time.
+Perhaps they just need a bit more time.

 Am I ready for a baby?